cakedefi/figma-sigfig/README.md

 ## Contributing

+The goal is to get the plugin to a relatively polished state and have more features, then submit it to GitHub Community.
 These are to-dos for improving the plugin.
 Please feel free to contribute:

 - Properly support user locale via `Intl`
 - UI and UX improvements